CircusPeanut/Adafruit-ssd1306-Casino-Games/README.md

 When the proper value is met, a suqence of events that decides the symbol on each reel begins.
 The reels and their respective corrisponding values are all labled A B and C from left to right.
 A number between 1 and 20 is randomly chosen, and then a score counter for the win id is kept for that reel, and then the same happens for the next reel, and the next.
-When all three symbols are chosen, a long list of "if" checks occur, looking for winning combinations, and then the bet level is multiplied by a set amount and added to the balance.
+When all three symbols are chosen, a long list of "if" checks occur, looking for winning combinations, and then the bet level is multiplied by a set amount and added to the balance if a win is found.
 I would love help in shortening and abreviating the winning sequences with "or" logic for the wild symbol.
 I had to make a sperate
 "if" check for each possible configuration of wilds, using a lot of the Nanos memory.